wecodemore/wpstarter/docs/08-Custom-Steps-Development.md

 and also to make the class autoloadable, via the [`autoload`](https://getcomposer.org/doc/01-basic-usage.md#autoloading) setting in `composer.json` or via the `autoload` WP Starter file (See *"WP Starter Steps"* chapter for more info about the latter).

-Note how the name in the `"custom-steps"` configuration matches the string returned by step object `name()` method.
+Note how the slug in the `"custom-steps"` configuration matches the string returned by step object `name()` method.

 For the record, this is the whole class code we have written: